 Preside over all SGC meetings.

+Purposefully recruit students to participate in campus governance whether it be through, Academic Senate, College, University-Wide divisions.

 Actively serve on the Executive Committee of the Academic Senate, as a non-voting member, when the privilege is extended by the Executive Committee.
 If the VPAG cannot attend the meeting, the VPAG can assign an Academic Senator as a designee.

 Coordinate committee members from the committees and subcommittees of the Academic Senate, College, and University-Wide divisions to connect areas of interest and identify, promote, and resolve student matters.